casualcomputer/pension-calculations/README.md

 ## Scenario 1: always a public servant

-Assume Jack joined the public service at 23 on 2020-03-11, and plans to retire at 55.
-Suppose he will live until 85.
+Jack, who was born on 1997-03-01, joined the public service at 23 on 2020-05-31.
+Suppose he plans to retire at 55 and will live until 85.
 How much are PSPP future payments worth in today’s dollar?
-Assume the highest average income over 5 consecutive years is \$75,000.
+Assume his highest average income over 5 consecutive years is \$75,000.

 ### Use PSPP Pension Calculator: